 This Art Book looks at many of the original concepts for Dirty Bomb; from maps and characters to weapons and vehicles.
 Here’s Lead Writer, Ed Stern:

 There’s been a lot of update music over the years, but here’s something you haven’t heard in a long time.
-Here are the first three tracks of original Dirty Bomb music, used in the game’s first teaser trailer:
+Here are the first three tracks of original Dirty Bomb music available to download.

 We hope you enjoy this deep dive in Dirty Bomb design.
 This has been an enormous task for so many people at the studio, so please share with us your fondest Dirty Bomb memories on our social channels, and check out our ArtStation for more unreleased Dirty Bomb artwork.